Sesame paste and tahini might sound like twins separated at birth. Both are ground sesame, but they aren't the same!

 Sesame paste has a strong nutty flavor with a slightly sweet aftertaste, while tahini is slightly bitter with a light sourness.

-Additionally, sesame paste may contain added sugar or oil, which affects its flavor profile compared to tahini, which is made solely from ground sesame seeds.
+Also, sesame paste may contain added sugar or oil, which affects its flavor compared to tahini, which is made solely from ground sesame seeds.

 Overall, the choice between these two options depends on personal preference and the intended use in cuisine.